pubcore/node-server-docker/README.md

-## Package to create an Node.js web server based on express and docker
+## Package to create an Node.js web server based on express
 The package's purpose is to offer a foundation for express based web apps, with general, none functional behaviour regarding security, logging and performance beeing integrated.